UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/functions.md

 | 1. | [Watch this video on how to split your code in separate concerns]() |
 | 2. | Create a project 512-SplittingTheProject as shown in the video |
 | 3. | Try and replicate what you saw in the video |

+### Static Global Variables and Functions

+Global functions are quite common, but global variables are not to be encouraged.
+If you do have variables that need to be shared across separate functions, there is an option known as a **static global**.
+This works for both functions and variables.

 ### Challenges